threefoldtech/0-stor_v2/README.md

 provided.
 In order for the system to work optimally, the following should be considered:

-- The system relies on the explorer to automatically manage capacity pools and 0-db reservations.
-In order to do this, an *already registered* identity must be provided in the config, along with a stellar wallet secret.
-This wallet is used to fund all capacity reservations. `zstor` will attempt to keep *all* capacity pools registered to this identity funded.
-It will *not create capacity pools* currently.
-This means that all pools to be used should be set up by the user.
 - `zstor` has a redundancy configuration which introduces the notion of `groups`: a list of one or more 0-db backends which are physically together.
 In practice, it is expected that: